aplaxco1/CMPM121-FinalProject-Group5/README.md

 not lie within them.
 In order to accomodate for this change in structure, we had to change the Crop class a bit, so it would instead call the crop type's canGrow() method to check wether or not they can grow, as well as changing the types of values that are passed from the game into each of the crops that exist within the game.
 Now, in addition to passing in the sun and water levels as it did prior, it also generates a list of all the cells near its current cell, including both their water levels and the type of crop that resides within it.
 This mean that, when a new crop type is added, it can utilize this data to determine its particular growth conditions.
-A GrowthContext and CellContext interface was added in accordance to these two new types of data that are passed betwen the game state and the crop type.
+Because of the nature of this DSL, this reffering to how the logic of whether or not certain crop type has the ability to grow in its current conditions must be implemented within the DSL structure of the plant itself, and it it requires the current state of the game to be passed into it in order to check this conditions, it would be quite difficult for this DSL to be external rather than internal.
+In this sense, it is necessary for this DSL to be internal so that it may utilize the structures of the programming language to implement the conditional logic to determine wether or not a crop has the ability to grow, as well as be able to access the current internal information present within the game scene, so that the "GrowthContext" can be gathered from the scene and then passed into the DSL in order to check if the particular crop's conditions are met.

 An example of what this internal DSL used for creating a new crop type might look like can be seen below:

 ``` typescript
 // TypeScript is the programming language being utilized for this internal DSL